Islam in Contemporary Britain (MA/PgDip)

 - Arts and culture

-Part 2 (MA students only) consists of a dissertation (16,000 - 20,000 words)which can be undertaken on a topic of the student’s choice.
+Part 2 (MA students only) consists of a dissertation (16,000-20,000 words) which can be undertaken on a topic of the student’s choice, during June-September.

 The course offers a wide range of possible career opportunities.
 It is a highly suitable programme for those who are looking for careers in academic research, the public sector (such as local authorities), the race and community relations industry, inter-faith work, community development and the voluntary sector.